 It was still too sour for our liking.
 Since the Filipino soy sauce tasted more sour than the Chinese soy sauce, we’re finally able to achieve a balance by mixing the two soy sauces together.
 Try it and let us know what you think!

-Watch How To Make Filipino Pressure Cooker Chicken Adobo Recipe Video:
+Watch How To Make Pressure Cooker Chicken Adobo Recipe Video:

 Can’t see the cooking video?
 Watch it here.

 If you’ve never tried Filipino food, now it’s your chance.
-Take out your pressure cooker and make this Filipino Pressure Cooker Chicken Adobo!
+Take out your pressure cooker and make this Filipino Pressure Cooker Chicken Adobo (Instant Pot Chicken Adobo)!

 Craving more?
 Subscribe to Pressure Cook Recipes to get our newest recipes delivered straight to your inbox.